obsidianart/angular-node-test/README.md

     * Username
   * U10 - Create a json feed with the login attempt restricted to the admin user
   * U11 - Prevent non logged user to go to the welcome page

-Known bug:
-  grunt build expect unit test in the client part and crash when trying to build.